Deer Creek Intake Project

 The Deer Creek Dam & Reservoir is an essential infrastructural feature for Utahns living on the Wasatch Front for many reasons:

-- Supplies water to over 1.5 million people
+- Facilitates water supply to over 1.5 million people

 - One of the most utilized recreational ecosystems in Utah